outmoded/hapi-contrib/Guidelines.md

 ## Milestones

 Milestones are used to keep track of future releases.
 Both issues and pull requests related to the future release should have a milestone attached to them.
 Milestone names should be the same as the semantic version of the module.
 Once all of the attached issues and pull requests are completed, a new version of the module should be published to the npm registry.
 The milestone is then considered "complete" and should be closed.
+There should always be one open milestone setup.
+After closing a milestone, create a new one incrementing the patch number (x.x.patch).
+When assigning an issue to a milestone that is not just a bug fix but a new feature or breaking change, edit the milestone to reflect the new version.
+This is critical as it is the only clear way to communicate between collaborators what the changes in master include.
+Do no assign milestones to questions, discussions, any issue that does not result in a code change, documentation, examples, or pure tests changes.
+When publishing a new version to npm, tag master with git tag -a v1.2.3 -m 'version 1.2.3' and git push origin --tags.
+Then close the milestone matching the release and create a new one.

 ## Releases